Marked Birds Database

 What do you get?

-An empty database that you can install on your own system in which you can add your own birds and observations.
+An empty database that you can install on your own system (Mac OS X or Windows) in which you can add your own birds and observations.

 What about updates?